thkwznk/aseprite-scripts/README.md

 An extension that creates a live preview with a breakdown of a sprite, allowing you to track values, silhouette, outline, and blocked shapes of the sprites.

+## Magic Pencil

+An extension for [Aseprite](https://www.aseprite.org/) that provides additional options for the pencil tool.

+## Extend Cel

+A micro extension for [Aseprite](https://www.aseprite.org/) that provides an option to quickly link a cel with all proceeding empty cels.

 ## AsepriteOS

 An experimental project trying to implements basic applications as [Aseprite](https://www.aseprite.org/) scripts/extensions.